What we do

 In the poorest parts of Africa, children suffer and die from treatable causes.
 Mercy Ships sails into these regions to provide first-rate medical care that saves lives.

 Our volunteer medical teams remove tumours, give sight to the blind, correct clefts, straighten crooked limbs and more.
-Over 95,000 free surgeries have been performed for people in poverty since 1978.
+Over 105,500 free surgical procedures have been performed for people in poverty since 1978.

 The core values of Mercy Ships reflect a belief that every individual is made in the image of God, and worthy of a helping hand to alleviate their suffering